Policies & Procedures

 - The University may require drug testing of safety sensitive employees (as defined by federal law) prior to employment, when there is reasonable cause, after an accident, on a random basis, and before allowing the employee or student to return to duty after refusing to take a drug test or after not passing a drug test.

 - The University shall distribute this policy to all staff, faculty, and students.
-Annual letter to students and employees

 Health risks generally associated with alcohol and drug abuse can result in, but are not limited to: a lowered immune system, damage to critical nerve cells, physical dependency, lung damage, heart problems, liver disease, physical and mental depression, increased infection, irreversible memory loss, personality changes, and thought disorders.